htrvu/2d_computer_graphics/README.md

 # Paint with layers

-This is my project for Lab 2 of Computer Graphics course - University of Science, VNUHCM.
+This is my project for 2D Computer Graphics labs of Computer Graphics course - University of Science, VNUHCM.

 Content:
 <ol>